torvalds/linux/Documentation/networking/can.rst

 CAN FD support in CAN_RAW sockets can be enabled with a new socket option CAN_RAW_FD_FRAMES which is off by default.
-When the new socket option is not supported by the CAN_RAW socket (e.g. on older kernels), switching the CAN_RAW_FD_FRAMES option returns the error -ENOPROTOOPT.
+When the new socket option is yest supported by the CAN_RAW socket (e.g. on older kernels), switching the CAN_RAW_FD_FRAMES option returns the error -ENOPROTOOPT.

 Once CAN_RAW_FD_FRAMES is enabled the application can send both CAN frames